AkeSolveig/prog2proj/README.md

 **installation:**
-1.Download all files from the drive, put them in one folder.
+⋅⋅*Download all files from the drive, put them in one folder.
-2.Open the WindowsNoEditor and launch DungeonSouls.exe.
+⋅⋅*Open the WindowsNoEditor and launch DungeonSouls.exe.
-3.When the game opens click on Host and the testmap will be loaded.
+⋅⋅*When the game opens click on Host and the testmap will be loaded.

 **Assets and tutorial channels used in the project for now:**